• Skip to main content

 • extra virgin olive oil

-I whisk up a big batch and make the marinade do the work for me.
+I whisk up a big batch and make the balsamic steak marinade do the work for me.
 Use some to marinate the meats and vegetables (in separate gallon sized resealable plastic bags).
 Toss a salad of greens, cherry tomatoes, cucumbers and fresh mozzarella with some of the marinade/vinaigrette.

 Store marinades in an air tight container in the refrigerator for about 2 weeks.
 Mason jars are handy for storing the versatile mixture.
 Give them a good stir before use.
 Make a double batch and freeze it in 1 cup size portions in resealable plastic bags for up to 3 months.

-marinating steak in a resealable bag
+A marinating steak in a resealable bag on a cutting board.

 A few tips ensure successful marinating ~